ancoolcat/EMTRE/README.md

 The codes implements the innovative approach presented in the paper, aiming to improve evolutionary multitasking for high-dimensional feature selection by evaluating task relevance and effectively transferring knowledge between tasks.

-The codes are run from "run_EMTRE".
+The codes are run from "run_EMTRE.py".